 Social and emotional learning has positive outcomes for student engagement, achievement, resilience and mental health.

-ELVA is a professional learning approach for primary school teachers using the visual arts to develop student social and emotional learning skills.
-Based on the current evidence base of neuroscience, art therapy, trauma-informed practice and student wellbeing, ELVA develops teacher confidence in establishing and maintaining safe, supportive learning environments, gaining greater understanding of students and themselves to strengthen relationships and to develop emotionally literate students.
+ELVA is an evidence based professional learning approach for primary school teachers using the visual arts to develop student social and emotional learning competencies.
+Teachers engage in hands-on experiential art making activities and develop an understanding of neuroscience, psychodynamic theory, therapeutic arts, trauma-informed practice and student wellbeing.
+Through this approach, teachers develop confidence in establishing and maintaining safe, supportive learning environments and gain greater understanding of students and themselves, strengthening relationships and developing emotionally literate students.

 - Fits comfortably alongside existing arts and wellbeing programs and can be delivered in a format suited to the needs and culture of individual schools

 - Develops empathy and respect by providing opportunities for students to express their own emotions, emotional responses and experiences through visual arts.

 - Creates a starting point for discussing diverse views and experiences.

 - Aligns with DET Education State targets and the Australian and Victorian curriculums